At a glance

-As such, green coffee beans, or beans before roasting, have a limited aroma profile that is often described as providing green or musty notes.
+As such, green beans have a limited aroma profile that is often described as providing green or musty notes.
 However, green beans contain a large number of precursors including sugars, other carbohydrates and nitrogen compounds, which develop into aromatic compounds during the roasting process.

 Roasting triggers a series of chemical processes within the beans causing the development of volatile compounds that contribute to the aroma profile.